 Failing to document adverse action properly.
 If a background check reveals something that changes your hiring decision, federal law (the FCRA) requires specific steps: pre-adverse action notice, waiting period, final adverse action notice with a copy of the report.
 Skipping any step opens you to lawsuits.
 Every tool in this guide includes FCRA-compliant adverse action workflows - use them.

 Treating all candidates the same way.
 Not every role needs the same screening depth, and running maximum-level checks on every candidate wastes money and time.
-Build tiered screening packages: a basic criminal check for entry-level roles, a mid-tier package adding employment verification for professional roles, and a comprehensive package with credit and education checks for senior or finance-adjacent positions.
-Most tools in this guide support custom packages - take advantage of that flexibility.
+Build tiered screening packages based on role risk level.
+Entry-level roles need a basic criminal check.
+Professional roles benefit from adding employment verification.
+Senior and finance-adjacent positions warrant credit and education checks as well.
+Custom packages are available through all eight tools in this guide - take advantage of that flexibility.

 How to Choose the Right Background Check Tool

-One factor that doesn't show up in feature lists: vendor stability.
-The background check industry has seen significant consolidation recently.
+One factor that doesn’t show up in feature lists: vendor stability.
+Significant consolidation has reshaped the background check industry recently.
 First Advantage acquired Sterling in 2024.
 Checkr acquired GoodHire.
 These mergers can mean pricing changes, platform migrations, or feature consolidation down the line.
-If you're signing a multi-year contract, ask about the vendor's roadmap and whether your pricing is locked.
+When signing a multi-year contract, ask about the vendor’s roadmap and whether your pricing is locked.

 For recruiting agencies specifically, the billing model matters as much as the features.
 Agencies often pass background check costs through to clients.
 Per-check pricing from Checkr, GoodHire, or Certn makes this straightforward - you know the exact cost per candidate.
 Enterprise quotes from Sterling or Accurate Background are harder to allocate across multiple clients, especially if check volumes vary month to month.

-Whatever tool you choose, it's one piece of a larger recruiting technology stack.
-The sourcing, outreach, and scheduling that happen before the background check matter just as much - if not more - for overall hiring efficiency.
+Whatever tool you choose, it’s one piece of a larger recruiting technology stack.
+Sourcing, outreach, and scheduling before the background check matter just as much - if not more - for overall hiring efficiency.
 Pair your background check provider with recruitment automation tools to keep the full pipeline moving.

 Frequently Asked Questions